h8d13/TERCES/README.md

 ./terces version   # Check for remote hash
 ./terces update    # Clones fresh copy to different folder
 ```
 Then re-enroll manually to upgrade/migrate.
+For this purpose keys are stored as a clear convention inside dir `.d/terces-0003`

 ---